opencv/opencv/modules/gpu/doc/image_processing.rst

 cv::gpu::meanShiftFiltering
 ---------------------------
-.. cfunction:: void meanShiftFiltering(const GpuMat\& src, GpuMat\& dst,   int sp, int sr,   TermCriteria criteria = TermCriteria(TermCriteria::MAX_ITER   + TermCriteria::EPS, 5, 1))
+.. c:function:: void meanShiftFiltering(const GpuMat\& src, GpuMat\& dst,
+   int sp, int sr,
+   TermCriteria criteria = TermCriteria(TermCriteria::MAX_ITER
+   + TermCriteria::EPS, 5, 1))

     Performs mean-shift filtering for each point of the source image.
 It maps each point of the source image into another point, and as the result we have new color and new position of each point.